wwarthen/RomWBW/Source/Doc/Applications.md

 with its own system tracks.

 `SYSCOPY` uses drive letters to specify where to read/write the system boot images.
-However, at startup, the boot loaded will require you to enter the actual disk device and slice to boot from.
+However, at startup, the boot(?) loaded will require you to enter the actual disk device and slice to boot from.
 So, you need to be careful to pay attention to the device and slice that is assigned to a drive letter so you will know what to enter at the boot loader